-Delivery of the metropolitan cycle network set out in the Greater Dublin Area Cycle Network Plan.
+Delivery of the metropolitan cycle network set out in the Greater Dublin Area Cycle Network Plan (and any subsequent revisions).

 Ensuring that water supply and wastewater needs are met by new national projects.

 Improving sustainability in terms of energy, waste management and resource efficiency and water.